davidkreitmeir/synthReturn/README.md

 # synthReturn <img src="inst/figures/synthReturn.png" align="right" alt="" width="130" />

-The `synthReturn` R package implements the revised *Synthetic Matching Algorithm* in [Kreitmeir et al. (2025)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3751162) originally suggested by suggested by [Acemoglu et al. (2016)](https://www.sciencedirect.com/science/article/abs/pii/S0304405X16300605) to estimate an event's *cumulative treatment effect* on the stock return of treated firms.
-For details on the *Synthetic Matching Algorithm* and the available inference methods, please see Section A.2 in the supplementary Online Appendix.
+The `synthReturn` R package implements the revised *Synthetic Matching Algorithm* of [Kreitmeir et al. (2025)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3751162), building on the original approach of [Acemoglu et al. (2016)](https://www.sciencedirect.com/science/article/abs/pii/S0304405X16300605), the *cumulative treatment effect* of an event on treated firms’ stock returns.
+For details on the *Synthetic Matching Algorithm* and the available inference methods, see Section A.2 of the supplementary Online Appendix.

 If you end up using this package, please cite our paper:

-* Kreitmeir, D. H., Lane, N., and Raschky, P. A. [Forthcoming].
-The value of names - Civil society, information, and governing multinationals., *Journal of the European Economic Association*.
+* Kreitmeir, D. H., Lane, N., and Raschky, P. A. (2025).
+The value of names - Civil society, information, and governing multinationals., *conditionally accepted at Journal of the European Economic Association*.

 ## Installation